Tuesday, 24 April 2012

 Again, the original is known as numerals...

-Mr Krueger would also star in his reimagining in 2010, who first entered our nightmares in 1984.
+Mr Krueger would also be reimagined in 2010, who first entered our nightmares in 1984.

 Dawn of the Dead was also chosen in 2004 to go up against the 1978 Romero satirical classic which surely remains as the ultimate example in shuffling.

-It was of course very different (apart from the shopping mall setting) as the undead ran and didn't just wander aimlessly in classic hungover style.
+It was of course very different (apart from the shopping mall setting) as the undead ran and didn't just wander aimlessly in classic drunken style.

 Hotty Sarah Polley and Ving Rhames would take on the zombie masses during the 'going for the jugular' action.